Last Updated on January 21, 2022 by Lea Melo

 Now that we set these things aside, let’s delve into the differences.

-Known national and internationally as the kingdom of the beaches, Algarve has an incredible particularity: although Porto and Lisbon also have beaches, in Algarve you can have access to the beaches from the South of Portugal, and not only those directed to the West.
+Living in the Algarve is a top choice for most expats looking for sun and peace in Portugal.
+Known nationally and internationally as the kingdom of the beaches, the Algarve region has an incredible particularity.
+Although Porto and Lisbon also have beaches, in Algarve you can have access to the beaches from the South of Portugal, and not only those directed to the West.
 The beaches that are pointed towards Africa are quite different from the rest of the littoral in Portugal.

-The water is warmer, calmer, and shallower, and the sand plain is bigger.
-These characteristics may not be so cool to surf on, but are perfect for peaceful afternoon within family.
+The water is warmer, calmer, and shallower, and the sandplain is bigger.
+These characteristics may not be so cool to surf on but are perfect for a peaceful afternoon with the family.

-If you want harsher beaches, you can travel as little as 20 miles and experience more intense sensations.
+If you want harsher beaches, you can travel as little as 20 miles and experience more intense sensations in the Algarve west coast beaches, in the Vicentina Coast.
+And the many different cities in the Algarve offer various advantages for all tastes.

-To ease the comparisons, let’s divide it in key-aspects that define the quality of life in these three cities:
+To ease the comparisons, let’s divide it into key aspects that define the quality of life in these three regions:

 Algarve is a place with a relatively recent history of tourism and expat immigration.
 It is exactly this phenomenon that made Algarve grow to its fame, nowadays.

-As such, the region adapted to host people eager to indulge of its wonderful beaches, warm climate and tasty food.
+As such, the region adapted to host people eager to indulge in its wonderful beaches, warm climate, and tasty food.

-Because Algarve is mainly a summer region, the cost of living as peaks in this season.
-The rents go up, and most houses are rented for 2 weeks at the time.
+Because Algarve is mainly a summer region, the cost of living peaks in this season.
+The rents go up, and most houses are rented for 2 weeks at a time.

 If chosen wisely, and in the calmer season, you can live comfortably for 800€/month.